imkit/imkit-web-sdk/README.md

   });
 ```

 ### Step 6.
-Create A New Chat Room And Invite User
+Create a New Chat Room and Invite User

 #### `1 on 1 Chat`